kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202206 answers.md

 # 1
 ## a
-(Abstract Machine) Assume that we are given a programming lan- guage, L .
+(Abstract Machine) Assume that we are given a programming language, L .
 An abstract machine for L , denoted by M L , is any set of data structures and algorithms which can perform the storage and execution of programs written in L.

-I.e it is an abstraction of a physical machine, letting us focus on the software needing to be implemented leaving all thoughts about implementation of hardware and type of hardware out.

 Different ways:
 1. Realization in Hardware